Four of Cups

 iii.
 Influences

 Numerology: Four represents structure, boundaries, and reflection.
-In the Cups suit, this number signals emotional containment and the pause that precedes choice.
+In the Cups suit, this number signals emotional containment and the breath that precedes choice.
 It asks whether current emotional investments are sustainable and whether space needs to be created before taking anything new in.
 Think outside the box and be aware of your own tendency to be stubborn or inflexible.

 Element: Water controls feelings, intuition, and connections with others.
 It highlights the importance of sensing what’s real without acting on impulse.
 The aim is to respond thoughtfully, intuitively and in harmony with your emotions.